botao-xia/ECE-147-Project/README.md

 1. Create a conda virtual environment with requirements.txt
 2. Put EEG data in a folder called `EEG_data`, then move the folder into `./EEG` directory
 3. Inside `./EEG/src/main.py`, change the wb_logger to use your wandb account
+4. If GPU is not available, you can change the accelerator to "gpu" in line72 inside `./EEG/src/main.py`
-4. Inside `./EEG/scr` directory, run
+5. Inside `./EEG/scr` directory, run

 ```bash
 ./run.sh PATH_TO_EEG_DATASET
 ```

-5. After 200 epochs (this is set by default), the last checkpoint should reach an accuracy of about $74\%$
+6. After 200 epochs (this is set by default), the last checkpoint should reach an accuracy of about $74\%$